Lindsay Langston: 1995-1997: Second Olympics

 In 1995, she finished first in the United States World Championship Trials, earning a trip to England, although had to withdraw due to family problems.
 Her family concerns meant that she stopped competing entirely for around three months and withdrew from school "due to personal concerns".
 Speaking in July 1995, Langston said that there was "too much pressure" in trying to live up to expectations and noted that she chose to leave the sport as she stopped finding it fun, although did not rule out a return to try and make the 1996 Olympic team.
 After five years living in Albuquerque, the family moved back to Mesa, Arizona in 1995.

 Following her break from the sport, which she accepted as being just what was needed, she returned to win the United States Olympic trials at the age of 17, twenty years younger than the closest in age teammate, Janet Dykman.
 She expressed in February 1996 that the favorite part of being a champion of archery was being among other members of the United States team at international tournaments.
 Approaching the 1996 Summer Olympics, Langston was the youngest of a 16-member Olympic training team from the United States.
 While training, her coach would try and use visualizations in practice, such as visualizing an arrow representing a gold medal, but she conceded that the approach "wasn't for me", instead preferring to "relax and enjoy archery".
 When in the Olympic village, she expressed her shock as meeting the President Bill Clinton and shaking his hand.
-Prior to attending the Olympics, she competed in the 1996 Championships of the Americas competition held in Colorado Springs for the recurve bracket and placed second overall, losing 108-97 to Marisol Bretón of Mexico.
-During the Olympic competition in July and August of 1996, she passed the first round of individual competitions, but lost in the second, ultimately being ranked 21st as an individual out of all competitors.
+Prior to attending the Olympics, she competed in the 1996 Championships of the Americas competition held in Colorado Springs for the recurve bracket and placed second overall, losing 108–97 to Marisol Bretón of Mexico.
+During the Olympic competition in July and August 1996, she passed the first round of individual competitions, but lost in the second, ultimately being ranked 21st as an individual out of all competitors.

 Following the Olympics, she planned to compete at the World Outdoor Championships in Victoria, British Columbia in the fall of 1997.
-As a part of a three person team for the 1997 Moscow Grand Prix Archery Tournament, Langston placed 44th individually and the team 8th overall.
+As a part of a three-person team for the 1997 Moscow Grand Prix Archery Tournament, Langston placed 44th individually and the team 8th overall.